Who we are

 Partisan, opposed to the politics of prejudice, discrimination, hatred and violence, religious intolerance and extremism, divisiveness, communal discord.
 The journal did not oppose religion per se but the manipulation of religious sentiments for political ends.
 At the same time it maintained that religious beliefs and practices in conflict with ideals of fundamental freedoms and rights must be open to critical review and reform.

-Never indulgent towards communalism of any hue, Communalism Combat campaigned against majority and minority communalism, caste and gender discrimination with equal fervor.
+Never indulgent towards communalism of any hue, Communalism Combat campaigned against majority and minority communalism, caste and gender discrimination with equal fervour.
 In particular, it functioned as an ever-vigilant watchdog against spreading communal virus.
 While most of the mainline media in India was (and remains) content with episodic reportage, between 1997-98 and 2002, Communalism Combat published five cover stories and several special reports alerting society and state functionaries about the systematic build-up to the genocidal targeting of Gujarat’s Muslims in 2002.

 Communalism Combat stood for and defended the rights of all religious minorities, including Kashmiri Pandits, whether in India or elsewhere in the sub-continent.
 Recognising that communalism is a malady afflicting all of South Asia, throughout its two-decade existence the journal frequently highlighted the plight of and atrocities against religious minorities – Hindus, Christians, Buddhists, Ahmediayas – in neighbouring Pakistan, Bangladesh, Afghanistan, Sri Lanka.
 It was the first Indian publication to focus on the ominous rise of the Taliban in the 1990s.
 Hell on Earth was the cover story of the journal in November 1998, long before the Taliban had committed the sacriligeous act of destroying the Bamiyan Buddhas.
 By late 1998, it had made life a living hell for Afghan women.

-Partisan though it unashamedly was defending certain core values and principles Communalism Combat maintained a high standard of professional integrity and journalistic ethics.
+Partisan though it unashamedly was defending certain core values and principles, Communalism Combat maintained a high standard of professional integrity and journalistic ethics.
 A journal with limited circulation but wide reach, Communalism Combat gained national and international recognition and awards from the very first years of its publication.

 Financially, however, the journal lived precariously throughout.
 Committed to free and independent reportage and analysis, we had to stop publishing in late 2012.
 We are re-launching now, redoubled in our efforts, committed to our credo: Hate hurts, Harmony works.